Gerald Recktenwald's Teaching Page

 the questions from the practice exam that you answered incorrectly.

-of taking the real exam.
+will help you do your best on the real exam.
 Your study-only notepad is the

 exception.
 The study-only notepad allows you to have the